-Content of Numerical Methods (Y434) - minor option 2i.
+Content of Numerical Methods (Y414) - option 2g.

-2i.
-Content of N Much of AS/A Level Mathematics and Further Mathematics is restricted to problems which are amenable to exact solution.
-For many real world problems no exact methods exist, and numerical methods are required to solve them.
-In this minor option learners apply numerical Description Much of AS/A Level Mathematics and Further Mathematics is restricted to problems which are amenable to exact solution.
-For many real world problems no exact methods exist, and numerical methods are required to solve them.
-In this minor option learners apply numerical approaches to four topics from mathematics: solution of equations, differentiation, integration and approximating functions.
+2g.
+Content of N umerical Methods (Y414) - option Much of AS/A Level Mathematics and AS Level Further Mathematics is restricted to problems which are amenable to exact solution.
+For many real-world problems no exact methods exist, and numerical methods are required to solve them.
+In this option, learners apply Description Much of AS/A Level Mathematics and AS Level Further Mathematics is restricted to problems which are amenable to exact solution.
+For many real-world problems no exact methods exist, and numerical methods are required to solve them.
+In this option, learners apply numerical approaches to four topics from mathematics: solution of equations, differentiation, integration and approximating functions.
 Learners learn how to use a spreadsheet to implement the methods and learn to analyse the errors associated with numerical methods.
-Assumed knowledge For the examination learners are expected to know the content of A Level Mathematics and the Core Pure mandatory paper (Y420).
-The content can be co-taught with AS Further Mathematics.
+Assumed knowledge For the examination, learners are expected to know the content of AS Level Mathematics and the Core Pure mandatory paper (Y410).
+The content can be co-taught with AS Level Mathematics.
 Assessment Length of paper Number of marks Sections One examination paper 1 hour 15 minutes 60 The examination paper will not have sections.
-Percentage of qualification This optional paper counts for 16 % of the qualification OCR A Level Further Mathematics B (MEI) (H645).
+Percentage of qualification This optional paper counts for 33 % of the qualification OCR AS Level Further Mathematics B (MEI) (H635).
 Use of calculator and other technology It is expected that a calculator is used in the examination.
-In Numerical Methods, candidates are expected to show evidence of working through methods rather than just writing down solutions provided by equation solvers or numerical differential or integration functions on calculators.
-See Section 2b for details about the use of calculators.
-It is expected that learners will gain experience of using a spreadsheet for implementing numerical methods; in the examination learners may be given output from spreadsheets and may be asked: to explain what certain cells represent; to explain or give formulae for certain cells; to give solutions and justify their accuracy; to comment on errors, convergence or order.
+See Section 2b for details about the use of calculators, but note that capabilities such as numerical differentiation, numerical integration and equation solvers should not be used in the examination; learners must show sufficient working to make their method clear.
+It is expected that learners will gain experience of using a spreadsheet for implementing numerical methods; in the examination, learners may be given output from spreadsheets and may be asked: to explain what certain cells represent; to explain or give formulae for certain cells; to give solutions and justify their accuracy; to comment on errors, convergence or order.
 Overarching Themes The Overarching Themes (see Section 2b) apply.
 Questions may be set requiring learners to model a real world situation, and then use numerical methods to solve the mathematics before interpreting the solution; learners may be asked to comment on the error due to the numerical method employed as well as the appropriateness of the model.
-Relationship with other papers This is the same content as Numerical Methods (Y414) in the qualification OCR AS Further Mathematics B (MEI) (H635).
+Relationship with other papers This option comprises the same content as Numerical Methods (Y434) in the qualification OCR A Level Further Mathematics B (MEI) (H645).
 Other notes N/A